pruett/ruby-patterns/themes/inheritance-vs-composition.md

 A.new.yo #=> undefined method `yo'
 ```

+### Code Breakdown

-Above we declare two class objects, `A` and `B`.
-We define `B` as a subclass of a `A` with the inheritance notation `B < A`.
+We declare two class objects, `A` and `B`.
+We define `B` as a **subclass** of a `A` (with the inheritance notation `B < A`).
 This provides `B` with all of the behavior of `A`.
 In our case, `B` *inherits* both the `hello` and `goodbye` methods automatically.

+#### Pros and Cons

 While inheritance shines in its ability to extend objects effortlessly, maintain code hierarchy, and [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) up code, there is no denying the tight coupling that exists between subclass `B` to its superclass `A`.

-Imagine `A`'s behavior evolving over time, and how it will effect its subclasses.
+Imagine `A`'s behavior evolving over time, and how it will affect its subclasses.
 This is a big consideration when dealing with inheritance.
 Often, superclasses support multiple subclasses and complexity increases even further; a simple change in functionality could trickle down and break previous functionality.
 This is where inheritance starts to decay.

-### Composition
+## Composition

-Composition provides an alternative to inheritance.
+**Composition** provides an alternative to inheritance.
 It typically illustrates a *has a* relationship between objects.

 Composition aims at solving the pitfalls of inheritance through *encapsualtion*, *de-coupling*, and *delegation*.
 Instead of the tightly coupled objects sometimes created as a result inheritance, composition allows us to keep objects independent of each other, without fear of indirectly affecting dependent objects.